mattermost/docs/source/cloud/cloud-mobile/mobile-apps-faq.rst

 Mobile Apps FAQ
 ===============

-Can I connect to multiple Mattermost servers using the mobile apps?
+Can I connect to multiple Mattermost workspaces using the mobile apps?
 -------------------------------------------------------------------

-At the moment, we only support connecting to one server at a time; however, we are aware that this is one of the `top feature requests <https://mattermost.uservoice.com/forums/306457-general/suggestions/10975938-ios-and-android-apps-should-allow-multiple-server>`__ for the mobile app.
+At the moment, we only support connecting to one workspaces at a time; however, we are aware that this is one of the `top feature requests <https://mattermost.uservoice.com/forums/306457-general/suggestions/10975938-ios-and-android-apps-should-allow-multiple-server>`__ for the mobile app.
 We are currently investigating some technical challenges, such as how to handle push notifications coming from multiple servers.
 To follow our progress on this feature, you can join the `RN: Multi-Server <https://community.mattermost.com/core/channels/rn-multi-server-suppot>`_ channel on our community server.

 As a workaround, you can install the released Mattermost mobile app and sign up to be a `tester <https://github.com/mattermost/mattermost-mobile/blob/master/README.md#testing>`__ for the Mattermost Beta mobile app.
 This allows you to connect and log in to a different server from each app.